-This is markedly different belief than the mentality Lee sees in students now, who are anxious to make money off the specific majors and skills they will gain in college.
+This is a markedly different belief than the mentality Lee sees in students now, who are anxious to make money off the specific majors and skills they will gain in college.
 Lee says skills aren’t defined to certain majors, like STEM or business, but transferable through all.

 “In my mind, going to a small liberal arts college is not about learning very specific job tasks that will earn you tons of money,” she said.
 “It’s about having a finite period of time where you get to be exposed to so many different things with people who become really close friends.
 And that’s the important thing: having to spend your time with other people.
 And it’s a time you don’t ever get again.”